Giraffes Inherit Spot Patterns From Their Mamas, Study Says

 "This increased survival could reflect better camouflage of these young giraffes, but it also could be related to other survival-enhancing factors, such as temperature regulation or visual communication," says a press release.

 Lee adds that other variables like good genes and maternal investment may also be correlated with spot traits.
-"Other alternative functions of the spots also could be under natural selection at different periods in a giraffe's lifetime such as temperature regulation or visual signalling to identify individuals and kin," he said.
+"Other alternative functions of the spots also could be under natural selection at different periods in a giraffe's lifetime such as temperature regulation or visual signaling to identify individuals and kin," he said.

 The team hopes their findings will inform further investigations into the "developmental and genetic architecture of complex mammal coat patterns and their adaptive value," as the study's conclusion says.